rpy2/rpy2/doc/source/numpy.rst

    In earlier versions of rpy2, the import was all that was needed to have the conversion.
-A side-effect when importing a module can lead to problems, and there is now a step to make the conversion active.
+A side-effect when importing a module can lead to problems, and there is now an extra step to make the conversion active: call the function :func:`rpy2.robjects.activate`.

 .. note::